JoshuaDull/GitHub-Desktop/_episodes/02-getting-started.md

 keypoints:
 - "Git repositories contain metadata about files under version control"
 - "This metadata enables us to track changes to files over time"
-- "Git uses a two-stage commit process.
-Changes to files must first be added to the staging area, then committed to the repository"
 ---

 ### Using GitHub Desktop